Code4SierraLeone/KnowYourCity/README.md

         }
 ```

+## UI/UX Design

+KnowYourCity Campaign App is smart-phone friendly.
+This should come in handy for usage of the system from any platform

+![alt tag](https://raw.githubusercontent.com/Code4SierraLeone/KnowYourCity/base/assets/img/photos/11.png)

+## Developers
+* Ensure to visit the `3_init_logi branch` to check details on handling the logic and Admin system.
+This is entirely built on `golang` base.
+* To view the current user interface designs just run the files on the `templates directory` on your local server.
+You can as well set up the `$GOPATH` and run the `main.go` server found on this [3_init_logi branch](https://github.com/Code4SierraLeone/KnowYourCity/tree/3_init_logic).

-## Issues
+## Current Internal Issues

 * Need to figure out to use the cluster tool on the identified `google search places`
 * Broken side-menu on the web-app page.
 Working to fix this ASAP **[FIXED]**

 ## Milestone/Backlog
 * Fully integrate the SMS feature into the app to allow for quick notifications

-* To view the current user interface designs just run the files on the `templates directory` on your local server.
-You can as well set up the `$GOPATH` and run the `main.go` server found here[This is under construction and will be documented by next week].
-* The data being rendered on the User interface at the moment are dummy data, and not real especially on the Map.

-## Did You Know...

-KnowYourCity Campaign App is smartphone friendly?
-This should come in handy for usage of the system from any platform

-![alt tag](https://raw.githubusercontent.com/Code4SierraLeone/KnowYourCity/base/assets/img/photos/11.png)